The Coquerel's Sifaka is a sight to behold, either dancing on land or flying mid air. © Jonathan Rossouw

 The tsingy is world famous, a landscape of razor-sharp pinnacles and eroded canyons and sinkholes.
-The geology is reason enough to visit but the park also protects rich deciduous forest that is home to a fantastic array of wildlife, from the endemic Ankarana Sportive Lemur and dapper Ring-tailed Mongoose to a plethora of reptiles.
+The geology is reason enough to visit, but the park also protects rich deciduous forest that is home to a fantastic array of wildlife, from the endemic Ankarana Sportive Lemur and dapper Ring-tailed Mongoose to a plethora of reptiles.
 Chameleons are well known for their camouflage but here are totally outclassed by one of the most cryptic creatures on the planet, the bizarre Fimbriated Leaf-tailed Gecko, whose resemblance to tree bark beggars belief!
 Groups of the beautiful White-breasted Mesite, a bird family entirely endemic to Madagascar, pick their way slowly through the dry leaf litter, often followed by dashing Madagascar Paradise Flycatchers.
 In the late afternoon, appreciate the soft, changing light on the other-worldly limestone karst landscape.
 Overnight at Ankarana Lodge.

-After breakfast, board your charter flight to Amboasary-Sud, a short drive from Berenty Private Lemur Reserve.
+After breakfast, board your charter flight to Ifotaka, then transfer to Berenty Private Lemur Reserve.
 On the transfer to Berenty, you’ll notice that the native vegetation has been replaced by extensive sisal plantations, stretching as far as the eye can see.
 Berenty Private Lemur Reserve is an island of natural habitat in this sea of cultivation, and one of Madagascar’s most legendary wildlife sanctuaries.
 Berenty is justly famous for its lemurs, not only because its deciduous gallery woodland is home to six species but particularly for the ease with which they can be seen and appreciated in the wild.
 Undoubted favorites are the Ring-tailed Lemurs and Verreaux’s Sifakas.
 The bands of cat-like, quizzical Ringtails are often the first to steal any visitors’ hearts but their appeal is easily matched by the strikingly-patterned Sifakas, with their soulful expressions and bipedal locomotion.
 In addition to these two diurnal lemur “super-stars”, Red-fronted Brown Lemurs also occur in large numbers in the woodland.
 Overnight at Berenty Lodge.

 Although Madagascar is most famous for the spectacular lemurs that have adapted to a daytime existence, a number of species of these primitive primates remain denizens of the night.
 On spotlighting walks in the “spiny forest” adjacent to your lodgings, search for White-footed Sportive Lemurs and two species of Mouse Lemurs.
 A further highlight at Berenty is a roost of Madagascar Flying Foxes, where over 300 of these impressive fruit bats, sporting four-foot wingspans, spend their day jostling for position in the treetops.
 Amongst the birds, the pheasant-like Giant Coua is often encountered stalking along the paths, whilst both the camouflaged Madagascar Scops-Owl and the handsome White-browed Hawk-Owl are commonly found asleep at their day roosts in the gallery woodland.
 Reptiles are well represented by the bizarre Three-eyed Lizard and huge Warty Chameleon.
 Overnight at Berenty Lodge.